The art of effective listening is essential to clear communication, and clear communication is necessary for management

 To tick these points, one must have an understanding, which can be developed by active listening.
 This will help align your words and actions and help build trust.

-Tip: Encourage the speaker, ask questions and be considerate.
+Encourage the speaker, ask questions, and be considerate.

 Active listening has countless benefits when it comes to employee productivity.

-In a workplace, when views and ideas of the employees are not heard by the higher management, it fuels employees’ resentment and results in low productivity.
-Proper feedback and actively considering views and ideas of the employees are vital for a healthy workplace and performance.
-Having said that, it is also important to assure that the communication flows from both the direction, only then a culture of mutual trust and understanding can be developed.
+When higher management does not hear the employees’ views and ideas, it fuels employees’ resentment and lowers productivity.
+Proper feedback and actively considering the employees’ views and ideas are vital for a healthy workplace and performance.
+Having said that, it is also important to assure that the internal communication is solid, only then they can develop a culture of mutual trust and understanding.
 It is always a two-way process.

 Give and take effective feedback and acknowledge.

 Conflicts and mishaps are inevitable in any workplace.
 The reasons for this can vary from a minor misunderstanding or a major debacle.

-Misunderstandings, different viewpoints or a lack of recognition often create conflicts in the workplace.
-There is nothing a good communication cannot resolve.
+Misunderstandings, different viewpoints, or a lack of recognition often create conflicts in the workplace.
+There is nothing good communication cannot resolve.
 Here when I say ‘good communication’, I mean active listening.

 Often we fail to understand or respect other’s views because we never see things from their perspectives.
 Our sense of self-righteousness also interferes here.
 Active listening helps in recognizing other’s perspectives and feelings and helps us appreciate them.
 This not only helps in resolving conflicts but also helps foster a culture of respect.

 4. Strong Work Relationship

-It is important to form healthy work relationships in the workplace for healthy work experience.
-A study conducted by Faye Doell in 2003 showed that there are two types of listening: ‘listening to understand’ and ‘listening to respond’.
+It is important to form a healthy work relationships in the workplace for healthy work experience.
+A study conducted by Faye Doell in 2003 showed that there are two types of listening: ‘listening to understand’ and ‘listening to respond.'

 People who listen to understand form better relationships and are more empathetic in their approach.
 The same holds for work relationships.
 The more members in a workplace follow this approach, the better work relationships they form.

 Be more empathetic and don’t rush to make a decision.